lee-lindley/github_blog/_posts/2022-04-28-Perl-DBD-Oracle-RHL.md

 ---
 layout: post
-title: Intalling Perl DBD::Oracle on RHL
+title: Installing Perl DBD::Oracle on RHL
 exerpt: "Installing Perl DBD::Oracle has over the years been a heavy lift.
 It's still not a button push, but it has gotten better."
 date: 2022-04-28 21:30:00 +0500
 categories: [oracle, perl, linux]